info-201a-sp22/final-project-htomm23/conclusion_text.md

 ## Takeaways
 1. By comparing on a state to state basis, we have compared the factors that affect the cumulative value of SVI.

+2. Lastly, comparing counties within a state really opened our eyes to how much administration on a local level changes SVI outcomes and how vulnerable areas may or may not cluster, in short.

-2. The budget and emergency response experience of a county determines its social vulnerability.
+3. The budget and emergency response experience of a county determines its social vulnerability.
 Experiences are hard to obtain, so the easiest way to help communities to lower their social vulnerability is to provide more fund and indirectly lowers the below poverty rate, unemployment rate and etc.

-3. Lastly, comapring counties within a state really opened our eyes to how much administration on a local level changes SVI outcomes and how vulnerable areas may or may not cluster, in short.

 The most important insight we have taken away is that more households in the United States need support and understanding of their unique setbacks.
 In other words, the biggest takeaway easily that by providing states and counties at the local level more funding, rates of social vulnerability can be handled.